rackerlabs/support-how-to/content/how-to/cloud-dns/rackspace-cloud-dns-api-example/index.md

 Following is an example XML response from the **List domains** API call, but the DNS API supports both the JSON and XML data serialization formats.
-The response format is specified in requests by either using the **Accept Header** or adding a **.xml** or **.json** extension to the request URI.
+You specify the response format in requests by using either the **Accept Header** or adding a **.xml** or **.json** extension to the request URI.
 If you specify no response format, the system uses JSON by default.
-If conflicting formats are specified by using both an **Accept Header** and a query extension, the query extension takes precedence.
+If you have conflicting formats by using both an **Accept Header** and a query extension, the query extension takes precedence.